Inspect

 Your e-book files, handled privately

 This tool runs entirely in your browser.
-Your files are never uploaded to a server.
+On this site, your files are not uploaded to a server.
 This tool does not remove DRM or bypass copyright protection.
 Only upload files you own or have permission to process.

 Frequently asked questions